Rupert Grint: Early life

-Grint was born on 24 August 1988 in Harlow, Essex, to Nigel Grint, a dealer in racing memorabilia, and Joanne Grint (née Parsons).
+Grint was born in Harlow, Essex, to Nigel Grint, a dealer in racing memorabilia, and Joanne Grint (née Parsons).
 He is the eldest of five siblings.
 He has said that his earliest goal in life was to become an ice cream man.
 He grew up in Watton-at-Stone, Hertfordshire, and was educated at Richard Hale School, in Hertford.
 Grint was raised a Catholic and said he "feared God" as a child.

 While in school, he took an avid interest in theatre.
 He began performing in school productions and joined the Top Hat Stage and Screen School, a local theatre group that cast him as a fish in Noah's Ark and a donkey in a nativity play.
 He continued participating in school plays as he moved into secondary school.
 Nonetheless, he had never acted professionally prior to the Harry Potter series.
 He left school at sixteen to focus on his acting career, saying he "didn't really like school that much".